Olm: Chemoreceptors

 The olm is capable of sensing very low concentrations of organic compounds in the water.
 They are better at sensing both the quantity and quality of prey by smell than related amphibians.
 The nasal epithelium, located on the inner surface of the nasal cavity and in the Jacobson's organ, is thicker than in other amphibians.
 The taste buds are in the mucous epithelium of the mouth, most of them on the upper side of the tongue and on the entrance to the gill cavities.
 Those in the oral cavity are used for tasting food, where those near the gills probably sense chemicals in the surrounding water.

 Mechano- and electroreceptors

 The sensory epithelia of the inner ear are very specifically differentiated, enabling the olm to receive sound waves in the water, as well as vibrations from the ground.
 The complex functional-morphological orientation of the sensory cells enables the animal to register the sound sources.
 As this animal stays neotenic throughout its long life span, it is only occasionally exposed to normal adult hearing in air, which is probably also possible for Proteus as in most salamanders.
 Hence, it would be of adaptive value in caves, with no vision available, to profit from underwater hearing by recognizing particular sounds and eventual localization of prey or other sound sources, i.e. acoustical orientation in general.
-The ethological experiments indicate that the best hearing sensitivity of Proteus is between 10 Hz and up to 15,000 Hz.
-The lateral line supplements inner ear sensitivity by registering low-frequency nearby water displacements.